 Hamilton College, B.A., magna cum laude (Senior Fellow)

 District of Columbia

-Mike was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of Non-Profit/Charities Law and Tax Law.
-Mike has been listed in Best Lawyers since 2007, and was named 2017 and 2019 Non-Profit/Charities Law “Lawyer of the Year” in Washington, DC.
-He has been listed in Best Lawyers in America since 2007.
+Michael was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Nonprofit/Charities Law and Tax Law.
+Michael has been listed in Best Lawyers since 2007, and was named 2017 and 2019 Non-Profit/Charities Law “Lawyer of the Year” in Washington, DC.

 Mike has also been recognized in Super Lawyers New York—Metro in Nonprofit, Schools & Education, and Health Care (2012).
 A Thomson Reuters publication, Super Lawyers evaluates lawyers based on a peer-review surveys and independent research.

 Mike is a member of the American, New York State, District of Columbia, and Florida bar associations and the National Association of College and University Attorneys.
-He is currently a board member of Charity Navigator, the Eastern Association of College and University Business Officers and the George Eastman Museum.
-Mike is honored to have served on New York Attorney General Eric Schneiderman’s Leadership Committee to Revitalize Nonprofits.
+He is currently a board member of Charity Navigator, Mother Cabrini Health Foundation, and the George Eastman Museum.
+Mike is honored to have served on New York Attorney’s Leadership Committee on Nonprofit Revitalization.